 Ask your doctor to check your levels of vitamins C and K if you have bleeding gums that aren’t caused by improper dental care.
 Also, follow a diet that contains both nutrients to ensure you’re getting the vitamins you need to stay healthy.

 - bell peppers

 Foods rich in vitamin K include:

 - olive oil

-Pregnancy is a common cause of gum bleeding among women.
-The hormonal changes that occur during pregnancy can cause the gums to become more sensitive.
+Pregnancy commonly causes of gum bleeding.
+Hormonal changes that occur during pregnancy can cause the gums to be more sensitive.

-Bleeding disorders, such as hemophilia and leukemia, can also increase your chance of having bleeding gums.
-Your gums might also bleed more often if you take blood-thinning medications.
+Bleeding disorders like hemophilia and leukemia can also increase your risk of bleeding gums.
+Your gums might bleed more often if you take blood-thinning medications.
 Drugs in this class include warfarin, aspirin, and heparin.

-Your dentist may also instruct you to use an antiseptic mouthwash to minimize the plaque that forms in your mouth.
-A rinse of warm salt water can help soothe swollen gums that bleed easily.
+Your dentist may also show you how to use an antiseptic mouthwash to minimize plaque that forms in your mouth.
+And a rinse of warm salt water can help soothe swollen gums that bleed easily.

-Schedule an appointment with your primary care provider to determine if dental health is not the underlying issue causing your bleeding gums.
-A complete physical examination and blood work can help to determine the cause of your bleeding.
+Schedule an appointment with your primary care provider to determine whether dental health is the underlying issue causing your bleeding gums.
+A physical examination and blood work can help determine the cause of your bleeding.
 Treatment will vary according to your condition.